imagej/imagej.github.io/_pages/scripting/jruby.md

 ---
-mediawiki: JRuby_Scripting
 title: JRuby Scripting
 section: Extend:Scripting:Languages
+project: /software/imagej
 ---

 [JRuby](http://jruby.codehaus.org/) is a marvellous project that created a complete implementation of Ruby that runs in the JVM.
 The excellent work of the authors of JRuby has made it very simple for us to add JRuby scripting into ImageJ.

-JRuby scripting in ImageJ is a nice alternative to scripting using ImageJ's macro language.
+JRuby scripting in ImageJ is a nice alternative to scripting using ImageJ's [macro language](/scripting/macro).
 It has the following advantages:

 -   You don't have to learn a new language to script ImageJ (assuming you know Ruby)
 -   You're not limited to using the functionality exposed by the macro language: you can use any class in ImageJ, one of its plugins or standard Java classes
 -   Developing JRuby scripts is very fast compared to developing plugins in Java

-*(These advantages, of course, are shared by the [Jython Scripting](/scripting/jython), [Clojure Scripting](/scripting/clojure), Beanscript and [Javascript Scripting](/scripting/javascript) bundled in Fiji.)*
+{% include notice icon='info' content="These advantages, of course, are shared by all the scripting languages available in [ImageJ2](/software/imagej2), including [Jython](/scripting/jython), [Clojure](/scripting/clojure), [BeanShell](/scripting/beanshell) and [JavaScript](/scripting/javascript)." %}

-If you have any questions or suggestions about JRuby scripting in ImageJ, please contact the [ImageJ forum](https://forum.imagej.net).
+If you have any questions or suggestions about JRuby scripting in ImageJ, please contact the [Image.sc Forum](https://forum.image.sc/).
 Have fun!

 ## Tutorial

-Let's start writing some JRuby right away - start up the interpreter by going to {% include bc path='Plugins | Scripting | JRuby Interpreter'%}.
+Let's start writing some JRuby right away—start up the interpreter by going to {% include bc path='Plugins | Scripting | JRuby Interpreter'%}.
 The interpreter window will pop up, but it may take a little time for the JRuby runtime to be ready.
 You should initially see the message:
 ```
 Starting JRuby ...
 ```